thaliaarchi/foones-cratylus/README.md

 -----------------------------

 The script `crc.py` compiles a Cratylus program in monomial form to an equivalent C program.
-The GNU Multiprecision Library is used to represent polynomial exponents.
+The GNU Multiple Precision Library is used to represent polynomial exponents.

 The factorial program above gets compiled to the following C program: